Paddy Chayefsky: Early life

-Sidney Chayefsky was born in the Bronx, New York City, to Russian-Jewish immigrants Harry and Gussie (Stuchevsky) Chayefsky.
+Sidney Aaron Chayefsky was born in the Bronx, New York City, to Russian-Jewish immigrants Harry and Gussie (Stuchevsky) Chayefsky.
 Harry Chayefsky's father served for twenty-five years in the Russian army so the family was allowed to live in Moscow, while Gussie Stuchevsky lived in a village near Odessa.
-Harry and Gussie emigrated to the United States in 1907 and 1909 respectively.
+Harry and Gussie immigrated to the United States in 1907 and 1909 respectively.

 Harry Chayefsky worked for a New Jersey milk distribution company in which he eventually took a controlling interest and renamed Dellwood Dairies.
 The family lived in Perth Amboy, New Jersey, and Mount Vernon, New York, moving temporarily to Bailey Avenue in the West Bronx at the time of Sidney Chayefsky's birth while a larger house in Mount Vernon was being completed.
 He had two older brothers, William and Winn.

-As a toddler Chayefsky showed signs of being gifted, and could "speak intelligently" at two and a half.
+As a toddler, Chayefsky showed signs of being gifted, and could "speak intelligently" at two and a half.
 His father suffered a financial reversal during the Wall Street Crash of 1929, and the family moved back to the Bronx.
 Chayefsky attended a public elementary school.
 As a boy, Chayefsky was noted for his verbal ability, which won him friends.
-He attended DeWitt Clinton High School, where he served as editor of the school's literary magazine, "The Magpie."
+He attended DeWitt Clinton High School, where he served as editor of the school's literary magazine The Magpie.
 He graduated from Clinton in 1939 at age 16 and attended the City College of New York, graduating with a degree in social sciences in 1943.
 While at City College he played for the semi-professional football team Kingsbridge Trojans.
 He studied languages at Fordham University during his Army service.